zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

 }
 ```

-You can achieve UDF initialization and end through `void setup(ExecutionContext ctx)` and `void close()`.
+UDF is initialized and terminated through `void setup(ExecutionContext ctx)` and `void close()`.

 The use method of UDF is similar to built-in functions in MaxCompute SQL.
-For more information, see [Built-in Functions](intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).
+For more information, see [Built-in Functions](reseller.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md).

 ## Other UDF examples {#section_kb5_v44_k2b .section}

-In the following code, a UDF with three overloads is defined.
-The first, second, and third overloads respectively use ARRAY, MAP, and STRUCT as the parameter.
+In the following code, UDF with three overloads is defined.
+The first, second, and third overloads use ARRAY, MAP, and STRUCT respectively as a parameter.
 Since the third overloads use a struct as a parameter or return value, therefore, a `@Resolve` annotation must be placed on the UDF class to specify the specific type of struct.

 ```
 @Resolve ("struct, string-> string ")